 For we are to God the aroma of Christ among those who are being saved and those who are perishing.
 (2 Cor 2:15)

-The follower of Christ has eternal life now (he has instant salvation now) and is also being saved as long as he continues to have Jesus.
+The follower of Christ has eternal life now (he has instant salvation now) and is also being saved as long as he continues to have Jesus, that is, follow Jesus.

-Then we read of the necessity to remain with God to the very end for final salvation:
+Then we read of the necessity to remain with God to the very end for final salvation; thereby showing there is no eternal security:

 Future Tense of Instant Salvation